-The open space standards outlined apply to all new development and supersede any conflicting code provisions in the Orange County Code.
-Special Zones are exempt.
+The open space standards outlined apply to all development within the District and supersede any conflicting code provisions in the Orange County Code.
+SZ Civic and SZ Theme Park are exempt.

 c.
 General Requirements.

 A minimum of fifteen percent (15 %) of the project area shall be open space, unless reduced by a public access and/or conservation bonus as permitted herein.
 All open space shall meet the following requirements.